infraly/k8s-on-openstack/README.md

   * `NAME`: name of the Kubernetes cluster, used to derive instance names, `kubectl` configuration and security group name
   * `IMAGE`: name of an existing Ubuntu 16.04 image
   * `NETWORK`: name of the network to which instances should be connected
+  * `ROUTER_UUID`: UUID of the openstack router used for external connectivity
   * `SUBNET_UUID`: UUID of the subnet to which instances should be connected (required for LBaaSv2)
   * `FLOATING_IP_POOL`: name of the floating IP pool
   * `FLOATING_IP_NETWORK_UUID`: uuid of the floating IP network (required for LBaaSv2)